gmarangoni-stack/research_products/README.md

 The data extracted was from the Student Performance Dataset, in kaggle.
 The link to the dataset can be accessed through the following link: https://www.kaggle.com/datasets/kundanbedmutha/student-performance-dataset.
-The data can also be found in the repository.
+The data can also be found in the repository: student_performance_data.csv

 My approach was to create a plot and include diverse responses in the graph as different points and analyze the amount of hours that "A" students dedicated to studying.
 Also,